 Hey Yummy friends!
-You guys have been blowing me away.
-In the two weeks since my post about DIY Natural Room Scents went live, it's been pinned over 100,000 times on Pinterest and shared on Facebook over 8,000 times.
+You guys have been blown me away.
+My DIY Natural Room Scents post has been pinned over a million times on Pinterest.
 Yowzer!
 So glad you liked that one.
 It makes my blogger heart skip a beat.
 The best part has been reading all of the comments, suggestions and questions from readers at the end of that post.
 We've had some great conversation going.
 Today, I am sharing some ideas that all took root there --your tips and questions about gifting jars of naturally scented water were the inspiration for today's post.
 So, THANK YOU!

 Unique, fun, inexpensive gifts.
 These are such a novel gift, and something that the recipient is sure to enjoy.
 Consider giving them as gifts to teachers, neighbors & co-workers, or take them along to a party for a host/hostess gift.